Jasleen8801/Computational-Statistics/README.md

 This file contains the programs which are done in the course UCT-304 Computational Statistics, during the semester-3 of COBS branch.
 Following are the programs included:
   1. Simple Linear Regression
-    - User Defined Functions
+    a.
+User Defined Functions
       - Manual Dataset
       - Kaggle Dataset
-    - Inbuilt Modules
+    b.
+Inbuilt Modules
       - Manual Dataset
       - Kaggle Dataset
   2. Multiple Linear Regression
-    - By User Defined Functions
+    a.
+By User Defined Functions
-    - By Normal Equation Method
+    b.
+By Normal Equation Method
-    - By Inbuilt Modules
+    c.
+By Inbuilt Modules
   3. Model Parameters and VIF for SLR
   4. Confusion Matrix
   5. Noise Matrix (Image Processing)
   6. Gradient Descent
-    - For Simple Linear Regression
+    a.
+For Simple Linear Regression
-    - For Multiple Linear Regression
+    b.
+For Multiple Linear Regression
   7. K-Means Clustering Algorithm
   8. Principal Component Analysis